Resources for Tracking Trump Administration Actions

 NSF

-NSF Implementation of Recent Executive Orders “This page provides information regarding recent executive orders and their impact on the U.S. National Science Foundation community.
+[Originally Feb.
+2] NSF Implementation of Recent Executive Orders “This page provides information regarding recent executive orders and their impact on the U.S. National Science Foundation community.
 This page is being updated often; please check back regularly for information.”
 (The page has been updated frequently, with the addition of an FAQ section.)
-See also, "Here are the words putting science in the crosshairs of Trump’s orders," The Washington Post (February 4, 2025) [Partial PDF version here]
+See also, "Here are the words putting science in the crosshairs of Trump’s orders," The Washington Post (Feb.
+4) [Partial PDF version here]

 [News reports] “EXCLUSIVE: NSF starts vetting all grants to comply with Trump’s orders(Science, Jan.
 30) Additional news articles available on ScienceInsider